10 Things To Prepare Before Entering Vietnam

 For example, you can arrange a 2-day-1-night itinerary from Hanoi to Ninh Binh and go straight to Ha Long, which can avoid going back and forth in Hanoi.
 You will be less tired and save a lot of time.

-To design a reasonable route in the program, you may need to Google Maps or contact Vietnamdrive so we can help you plan free of charge.
+To design a reasonable route in the program, you may need to use Google Maps or contact Vietnamdrive so we can help you plan free of charge.

 5. Prepare cash to spend in Vietnam